Chun-Xian/Mailmaster/README.md

 --------------

 After Admin label the email thread,
-Synchronization is NOT immediate -- it will generally occur at whatever twice the value of UPDATE_MINUTES (around 10 minutes) is set to at the top of Code.gs.
+SYNCHRONIZATION is NOT immediate -- it will generally occur at whatever twice the value of UPDATE_MINUTES (around 10 minutes) is set to at the top of Code.gs.